Los Angeles Art Week

 SPRING/BREAK Art Show

 SPRING/BREAK Art Show first began in New York in 2012.
-It was touted as a fair to showcase emerging and lesser-known artists to international audiences.
+It was touted as a fair to showcase emerging as well as lesser-known artists to international audiences.
 Then in 2019, the producers brought SPRING/BREAK Art Show to Los Angeles.
-Like the previously mentioned shows, it takes place every year during LA’s Art Week…each February.
-Read a SPRING/BREAK Art Show reviewhttps://www.springbreakartshow.com
+Like the previously mentioned shows, it takes place every year during LA’s Art Week each February.
+Please note that the fair was “said” to be canceled due to the LA fires, however every other art fair took place.
+Read a SPRING/BREAK Art Show review. https://www.springbreakartshow.com

 Read part 1 of a 4 part review of LA Art Week.
 Or enjoy a review of Miami Art Week.